khangnngo12/Kinematics-of-M33/README.md

 # Depository for all files related to the research project "Kinematics of M33"
-**Full_Auto (12/2).ipynb** - Main notebook used to perform sky subtraction and optimization.
+**Full_Auto.ipynb** - Main notebook used to perform sky subtraction and optimization.
 Original data is extracted and sky subtraction is performed.\
 **Sky_Subtraction.ipynb** - Notebook used to perform sky subtraction and organize data into MARZ friendly format.
 1/7 is the most updated ver.\
 **Velocity_Map.ipynb** - Notebook used to create color-coded velocity map using redshifts.\
 **py_specrebin.py** - Old rebinning code.\